 Our critical care teams are comprised of professional, autonomous and highly motivated registered nurses, patient-care assistants and unit secretaries.
 Our teams are supported by a nurse manager, clinical manager and clinical nurse specialist and provide care for a variety of patients, including:

 Our staff are involved in the decision-making process regarding system and unit operation through participation in committees, including unit-based scheduling, performance improvement, education and the Nursing Council.

-UPMC Pinnacle has four critical care units, including:
+UPMC in central Pa. has four critical care units, including: